kramoris/cli-task-tracker/README.md

 1. Open a terminal
 2. Go to the folder where this project is
-3. Run it like this:
+3. Run this:

    `python main.py`

-The app will keep running until you choose to exit.
+The app keeps running until you choose to exit.